raff/pygor/README.md

-# gopyr
+# pygor
-Python to Go regurgitator
+Python to Go Regurgitator

 A Python 3 to Go transpiler, with many things to be desired.